Cornally/jack/_components/tab.md

 ---
 title: Tabs
 description: Tabs are used to divide content up over space.
 They're also used when playing guitar.
 Both are infinitely useful.
-We use a wrapping element, <code><div class="tabs> ... </code>, to contain our tabs.
 layout: component
 states:
     - item: